MicrosoftDocs/win32/desktop-src/DirectShow/impeg2psiparser.md

 ---
-Description: The implementation of this interface is provided as sample code with the DirectShow SDK. ms.assetid: a18fc6b6-f37e-4c87-9150-0504333d33c2
+description: The implementation of this interface is provided as sample code with the DirectShow SDK. ms.assetid: a18fc6b6-f37e-4c87-9150-0504333d33c2
 title: IMpeg2PsiParser interface
 ms.topic: reference